Bridgeless-Project/tss-svc/docs/02_protocol.md

 Additionally, within the transport, each message is wrapped with a session ID that is unique to a single run of the keygen, signing or re-sharing session.
 This session ID is agreed upon out-of-band and known only by the participating parties before the session begin.
 For a series of signing sessions, the session ID is incremented by one for each next session.

----

-## Key Resharing
-To ensure the system scalability and security, parties can join or leave the TSS network.
-It means that the secret shares of the general system private key should be redistributed among the old/new parties.
-The change in a number of parties can cause the change of the threshold value for number of signers required to sign the data.
-In that case, the key resharing process cannot be executed by the means of [tss-lib](https://github.com/bnb-chain/tss-lib) library.
-Moreover, the change of private key shares causes the additional processes of funds migration and ecosystem reconfiguration.
-Thus, the key resharing process is not performed automatically and should be handled manually by the system administrators in a cooperation with the network parties.